Oahu’s Most Scenic & Cultural Highlights

 - Halona Blowhole – ocean breezes push waves into the cave below and a hole in the rock formation acts like a geyser shooting sea spray jets high into the air.

 - Nuuanu Pali Lookout – site of the 1795 Battle of Nuuanu where King Kamehameha I victoriously united Oahu under his rule.
 The epic battle claimed the lives of hundreds of warriors who fell off the Pali’s sheer cliffs.
 One of Oahu’s best scenic points, the Nuuanu Pali Lookout offers sprawling views of the Windward Coast.
+(Note: Nu’uanu Pali Lookout is unavailable due to road closure of the Pali Hwy.
+Additional time will be spent at the other stops)

 - Byodo-In Temple – a replica of a template in Uji, Japan, Byodo-In is nestled in the valley along the Koolau Mountain Range.
 Byodo-In commemorates the first Japanese immigrants in Hawaii and is miraculously constructed entirely without nails.
 Admission is included to this lush oasis, where guests customarily ring the sacred bell and view the resident wildlife which includes black swans, koi and peacocks.